pywbem/pywbem/docs/concepts.rst

 * MaxObjectCount - This required input parameter defines the maximum number of instances or instance paths that may be returned by this Pull operation.
   Any uint32 number is valid, including 0.
-The WBEM server may deliver any number of instances or instance paths up to MaxObjectCount but shall not deliver more than MaxObjectCount.
-The WBEM client may use a MaxObjectCount value of 0 to restart the operation timeout for the enumeration session when it does not need to not retrieve any instances or instance paths.
+The WBEM server may deliver any number of instances or instance paths up to `MaxObjectCount` but shall not deliver more than `MaxObjectCount`.
+The WBEM client may use a `MaxObjectCount` value of 0 to restart the operation timeout for the enumeration session when it does not need to not retrieve any instances or instance paths.

-Close Request
+Close request
 '''''''''''''

 * Context - This is the EnumerationContext defined in the specification.
 It